Factory Tours in Southeast Michigan for Family Fun

 - Cost: free

-Remember Pecan Torties – featuring fresh southern pecans and that "copper kettle" recipe caramel – and Sanders Hot Fudge Cream Puffs?
-This is home to both.
-And, in what must be the sweetest 35-minute tour in town, you can peep at a brief video (including a free chocolate sample!), check out the line in action a 100-foot observation walkway (see candy made and packaged right before your eyes) and top it off at the candy and gift shop, featuring a full ice cream parlor and oodles of products to take home.
+Ever wonder where Sanders' delicious desserts are made?
+It's right here in southeast Michigan!
+In what must be the sweetest 45-minute tour in town, you can peep at a brief video all about the history of Sanders and Morley Candy Makers, check out the line in action a 100-foot observation walkway (see candy made right before your eyes), pick up a free chocolate sample, and top it off at the candy and gift shop, featuring oodles of products to take home.